Abib-ops/Abib/README.txt

 -----------
 Abib v414.11
 Each reader file/book has its own stored screen position and size, plus the scroll position.
+So, the settings.json file is now much larger.
+The scripture references in the reader window when clicked appear in the main Bible window.
+Hover response time slightly improved.

 Abib v414.10
 Many improvements made to the code.